 Please insert another disk".

-Here, do you know why NTLDR is missing and how to solve it?
+Here, do you know why NTLDR is missing?

 In general, there are many possible factors contributing to the NTLDR missing issue.